 Title companies perform title searches by researching the property using public tax records and deeds.
 Sometimes these records are available online.
 Other times the researcher may have to visit the government office where the records are kept.
 Researchers study these records for evidence of unpaid taxes, liens, judgments, or mortgages against the property – any claim that might prove costly to you when you buy the house.
 Generally speaking, lenders will not approve a mortgage to buy a house that has these types of claims against it and the seller will have to demonstrate all the claims have been resolved before the sale can move forward.

 Title companies will also research all previous deeds on the house to establish a "chain of title" working backwards from the most recent buyer to buyers in the past.
 They do this to make sure that ownership of the property was properly transferred each time it was sold.
 Chain of title research may discover a flaw in a sale of the property that happened decades ago, which might allow a relative of a previous owner to claim they are true legal owners of the property and bring a case to take ownership back.
 Establishing chain of title can help protect you against these types of problems.
+Learn more about the differences between deeds versus titles.

 How long does a title search take?